Hyrozdmr/Hyrozdmr/README.md

 💞️ I love learning and working in a team, so if you're looking to collaborate on anything from apps to Stellaris mods, send me a message! 💞️

-📫 If you want to learn more, check out my CV on GitHub Pages or reach out on LinkedIn or here on GitHub.
-You can also send me a challenge on Codewars. 📫
+📫 If you want to hear more, check out my CV on [GitHub Pages]() or reach out on [LinkedIn](https://www.linkedin.com/in/hayri-ozdemir-29a229199/) or here on [GitHub](https://github.com/Hyrozdmr).
+Or you could send me a challenge on [Codewars](https://www.codewars.com/users/Hayri0zdemir) 📫

 **Pronouns:** he/him